DaveRoppo/Cyber-Security/Python/Keylogger/README.md

 Simply put, a key logger is a software that is designed to log key strokes.
 The program may be designed to send the recorded keystrokes to an attacker or just log them to a server.

 Use cases:
-- Parental supervison of a child's computer use
+- Parental supervison of child computer use
-- Employer supervision of employee's computer use
+- Employer supervision of employee computer use
 - Malicious intent (logging users account passwords and other sensitive information)

 ## License